Skip to main content

 The investments will be understood to have been made when the capital assets are put into operating condition.

-Therefore, only will form part of the base of the deduction those expenses that are directly attributable to the research and development project, and said deduction cannot be applied on indirect expenses (such as financial expenses, those related to the general structure of the company, among others), nor on all those that, despite having a direct relationship with the aforementioned activity, are not susceptible to individualization, or if said distribution has not been carried out.
-Therefore, for the proper individualization by projects of the direct expenses incurred in each of them, the concepts and amounts thereof must be specified.
+Therefore, only expenses that are directly attributable to the research and development project will form part of the deduction base, said deduction cannot be applied to indirect expenses (such as financial expenses, general company structure expenses, among others), nor to all those that, despite having a direct relationship with the aforementioned activity, are not susceptible to individualization, or if said distribution has not been carried out.
+Therefore, for the proper individualization by projects of the direct expenses incurred in each of them, it is required to specify the concepts and amounts thereof.